 5. Wash Normally.
 Follow the washing instruction for your fabric type.
-I tend to wash more on the warmest setting that my fabric will tolerate.
-Before you put the clothing in the dryer, double check that the stain has been fully removed.
-If it hasn't, repeat the steps above until it is gone or you give up.
+Before you put the clothing in the dryer, you must double check that the stain has been entirely removed.
+If it hasn't, then repeat the steps above until it is gone or you give up.

 6. Dry Clothing.
 If you want to be extra careful to make sure the chalk is completely removed, then allow the clothing to air dry.
 If after air drying, you still see a stain, repeat the steps above.
 Drying in the dryer may set the stain and make it permanent or extremely difficult to remove.
 If you are sure the stain is gone, you can normally dry in the dryer.